bo-boka/tech-collab/README.md

 # tech-collab
 Web App that matches techies for projects to collaborate on based on their skills and location.
-Built using Python, Django, & Postgres.
+Built using Python, Django, & PostgreSQL.